kaosagnt/ansible-everyday/README.md

 ## Installation ##

-You will need to setup and install Ansible like you normally would before using what is proesented here.
+You will need to setup and install Ansible like you normally would before using what is presented here.
 Hint: it uses ansible. https://www.ansible.com

 Optional:
 Create an ansible-everyday/bin/ansible_config file with the following content: